American Football (1999 album): Legacy

-Reissue and touring
+Reissues and touring

 In April 2014, American Football announced they were reuniting for live performances.
 Holmes said the group realised that "the time was ripe for three middle aged dudes to play some old songs about teenage feelings, and stand around tuning guitars for a long time."
 Polyvinyl released a deluxe edition of two discs containing various demos and live tracks with expanded packaging on May 20.
 Demand for the re-release had crashed Polyvinyl's website.
 The reissue came about when Holmes found cassette tapes of demos and showed them to Polyvinyl.
 Polyvinyl, who first teased a possible release back in 2012, asked if the band wanted to do anything with the tapes.
 The group were initially unaware of the album's anniversary.
 One of the live recordings was "The 7's"; it was one of the first songs the band ever wrote and was used to close their live performances.
 The song was "one of the more interesting things" the band ever wrote, according to Holmes and showcases the band's interest in different time signatures.

 On June 5, 2014, a music video was released for "Never Meant".
 Directed by Chris Strong, the video was filmed inside and around the house that features on the album cover artwork.
 The video was set in Urbana, Illinois, around 1999.
 Strong revealed that the storyline was "about a brief relationship occurring between two characters at the end of their college experience".
 Strong had other people portray the band.
 American Football, with the addition of Kinsella's cousin Nate playing bass, played a surprise show in August in Chicago.
 They then followed this up with playing a festival in September and three nights at New York's Webster Hall.
 Further dates running into December were also played.
 In December, a live video was released for "Never Meant", filmed in October at New York's Webster Hall.
 The band played their first ever UK shows in May 2015.
+The reissue charted at number 68 on the Billboard 200 chart, number 5 on the Catalog Albums chart and number 22 on the Tastemaker Albums chart; it was ranked at number 1 on Paste's "Five Recent Reissues Worth Owning" list in 2014.